 This particular concert was the third of four Sunday-night multimedia concerts at The Kitchen, presented by Charlotte Moorman, Nam June Paik, and Yoshi Wada.
-It is an instrumental extension of Wada’s work, researching the application of the timbre and resonance materials of his compositions.
-Moorman played a Takehisa Kosugi’s composition Chamber Music and simultaneously crawled into a nylon bag with a cello, dressed in a long black gown, thrashing about and periodically opening zippered the zippered slits to stick out her cello neck, hair, or tongue.
+It was an instrumental extension of Wada’s work researching the application of the timbre and resonance materials of his compositions.
+Moorman played Takehisa Kosugi’s composition Chamber Music and simultaneously crawled into a nylon bag with a cello, while dressed in a long black gown, thrashing about and periodically opening zippered the zippered slits to stick out her cello neck, hair, or tongue.
 Yoshi Wada presented a musical piece, where he blew and vocalized into a long copper tube as an exploration of timbre and resonance in everyday objects.
-The majority of the program however, was devoted to Nam June Paik’s piece, a 10-monitor video installation of Japanese television commercials and recorded people’s reactions to them.
+The majority of the program however, was devoted to Nam June Paik’s piece, a ten-monitor video installation of Japanese television commercials and video recordings of people’s reactions to them.